Trudko/advanced-new-file/README.md

 If you have any ideas or even better pull requests, please let me know :)

-If you like Atom maybe you will like my blog www.atomtips.com.

 ## How to Use

 Simply press alt-cmd-n, or ctrl-alt-n, depending on your platform.